Ben Carson's West Point, youth recollections come under question

 In his autobiography, the renowned brain surgeon wrote that as a teen, he tried to stab a friend named Bob in the stomach with a knife, but the boy’s belt buckle blocked the knife.

-On Thursday on the campaign trail, when pressed by reporters about the incident and also in an interview with Fox News, Carson said that Bob’s name, along with some others in the autobiography, were pseudonyms used to protect the privacy of the people he wrote about.
+On Thursday on the campaign trail, when pressed by reporters about the incident and also in an interview with Fox News, Carson said that Bob’s name, along with some other names in the autobiography, were pseudonyms that he used to protect the privacy of the people he was writing about.

 He described Bob in the book as a friend and classmate.
-In a Fox News interview and on CNN, Carson said the boy was a “close relative.”
+In the Fox News interview and on CNN, Carson said the boy was a “close relative.”

-Additional reporting by Zachary Fagenson in Palm Beach, Florida, Grant Smith in New York, and Doina Chiacu and Bill Trott in Washington; Writing by Bill Rigby; Editing by Howard Goller and Leslie Adler
+Reporting by Ginger Gibson; Additional reporting by Grant Smith in New York; Writing by Bill Rigby; Editing by Howard Goller and Leslie Adler